 In many parts of the world it is indeed illegal and punishable by jail time as well as stiff fines.
 In Malaysia, only Sabah and Sarawak have legislation that totally protects marine turtles under the Wildlife Conservation Enactment 1997 (Sabah) and the Wildlife Protection Ordinance 1998 (Sarawak).
 Turtle conservation in Peninsula Malaysia is under the Fishery Department and in Borneo, the Wildlife or National Parks Department.

 This may make things a bit confusing when it comes to available man (woman) power and actual law enforcement.
-Currently only 6 states in Malaysia have legislation related to the exploitation, licensing for egg collection and possession or killing of marine turtles (Kedah, Kelantan, Terengganu, Johor, Melaka and Negeri Sembilan).
+At present, only 6 states in Malaysia have legislation related to sea turtle exploitation, licensing for egg collection and possession or killing of marine turtles (Kedah, Johor, Melaka, Kelantan, Negeri Sembilan and Terengganu).

 Why the desire to eat turtle eggs and/or meat in the first place?